-Through our own Social Lead Monitoring solution, we set up a social lead monitoring campaign to track the conference hashtag #MKTGNation.
+Through our own Lead Acceleration solution, we are able to monitor for all mentions of the conference hashtag #MKTGNation on Twitter from leads in our database.
 For any lead who Tweeted the hashtag, we sent them an invitation email letting them know all about our cool swag, exclusive happy hour, and a link to a form where they could register for our “VIP list” if they were attending Summit.
 Those who were attending received an automated follow-up email from our Account Executive Damien to schedule a 1:1 demo at our booth for the chance to win even more prizes.
 We set up ALL of our booth demos using this campaign.
 Damien’s schedule was booked with qualified, interested leads before Summit even began.

 In addition to the #MKTGNation hashtag, we also targeted followers of the event handle as well as followers of the hosting brand @Marketo.

 We are currently putting together our conference plan for INBOUND, the Hubspot sponsored conference.
 For INBOUND, we’ll be tracking #INBOUND16, @INBOUND, and @HubSpot.

 Conference sessions are addicting.
 Attendees take thorough notes, talk about their learnings over lunch, and research speakers in between keynotes.
 Their less fortunate colleagues back at the office are scouring Twitter for real-time updates at the show.